THE WAY OUT IS THE WAY IN: AS WITHIN, SO BENEATH AND BEYOND

 Wherever labyrinths similar to Chartres or Amiens are out on the land, we unconsciously trod upon or consciously awaken within the astrological tradition when we walk them.
 There are good books now that encourage the West to recover its own sacred soul tradition in the discipline called, archetypal cosmology.
 Tarnas’ 2006 Cosmos and Psyche, Keiron LeGrice’s 2011 book, The Archetypal Cosmos: Rediscovering the Gods in Myth, Science, and Astrology.
 The journal, Archai, is dedicated to the advancement of archetypal cosmology.

 Ray Grasse‘s books, too, offer an excellent portal through which to step out of the dying world view and into the participatory.
 His elucidation of the role of synchronicity in waking life, in his book, The Waking Dream, is a very good place to begin.

 Evolutionary Astrology is another burgeoning field where the recover of the West is now occurring.
 Steven Forrest’s work, especially as regards the nodes of the moon as a way to understand the relationship with our immediate past life, the archetypal patterns that are our ‘habit’ and the evolutionary direction we have come here to develop, if we choose, also resonates with the Medicine Wheel teachings.

-If this is the first time you are reading about astrology as a cultural value, perhaps you may scoff at first, as I did, when I heard the idea proposed.
+If this is the first time you are reading about astrology as a cultural value, perhaps you may scoff, as I did, when I heard the idea proposed.
 However, if you approach the tradition in a good way, as if you would any other indigenous tradition, you will not be disappointed.
 Just another reminder that to approach the sacred in a good way is to approach it in soul, thus, shift into that mode that recognizes all realities as relational, primarily symbolic or metaphorical and in service to the relationships by which the past and present are honored and through which the future is brought forth.
 Depth psychologists have been using birth charts for more than 100 years already, though under the radar.
 Richard Tarnas risked his entire academic credibility on the creation of archetypal cosmology with deep soul wealth resulting for many.